gaehlerm/SoftwareEngineering/README.md

     return roman
 ```

 Supporting larger numbers can be achieved by adding them to the beginning of the `arabic_to_roman` dictionary.
 Note that I used a dictionary instead of a list of lists.
 This is because, as I mentioned in chapter [Data Types], all list elements should be treated equally.
 Thus, having a list `[[5, "V"], [4, "IV"], [1, "I"]]` would violate this principle.
 On the other hand, this approach using a dictionary is a little bit fragile.
 It is only guaranteed to work for Python versions >= 3.7 because dicts are guaranteed to maintain their order only since then.
 The following solution would probably be the best option as it is more robust, even though it is slightly longer.
+Though here we go into the realm of premature optimization.

 ```py
 from dataclasses import dataclass